-About Peter Turner QC
+About Peter Turner KC

 English solicitor and avocat à la cour, Peter is a partner in our international arbitration practice group.

 Appointed Queen's Counsel in 2015, he brings over 20 years of wide-ranging experience to arbitration.
 He has appeared as counsel and sat as arbitrator in over 150 proceedings under both ad hoc and institutional rules.